vkbo/novelWriter/docs/source/int_introduction.rst

    subset of the outline information is also available in the :guilabel:`Novel View` as an alternative view to the project tree.

-**Building your manuscript**
+**Compiling your manuscript**
-   Whether you want to assemble a manuscript, or export all your notes, or generate an outline of your chapters and scenes with a synopsis, you can use the :guilabel:`Build Manuscript` tool to do so.
+   Whether you want to assemble a manuscript, or export all your notes, or generate an outline of your chapters and scenes with a synopsis, you can use the :guilabel:`Settings Manuscript` tool to do so.
 The tool lets you select what information you want to include in the generated document, and how it is formatted.
 You can send the result to a printer, a PDF, or to an Open Document file that can be opened by most office type word processors.
 You can also generate the result as HTML, or Markdown, both suitable for further conversion to other formats.

 .. _a_intro_screenshots: